Greater Rochester International Airport: 2006-2008 terminal improvements

 In 2006, Monroe County consolidated the separate security checkpoints at each concourse, to one central security checkpoint.
 Monroe County argued that this arrangement, although it would close the terminal's large concessions atrium and airfield views to non-passengers, would be more efficient and save money.
 The county replaced the lost public airfield view with a new viewing area at the west end of the terminal.

-In 2008, renovations were undertaken to replace floors, carpets, and seating in the concourses, move explosives-scanning equipment from the ticketing lobby to the outbound baggage room, and replace 'T' shaped baggage claim carousels with four 360-degree walk-around carousels, which receive luggage from belts through the ceiling.
+In 2008, renovations were undertaken to replace floors, carpets, and seating in the concourses, move explosives-scanning equipment from the ticketing lobby to the outbound baggage room, and replace T-shaped baggage claim carousels with four 360-degree walk-around carousels, which receive luggage from belts through the ceiling.
 These projects were completed by late 2009.

 In January 2009, the airport began work on an extension of the three-story parking garage to the west, for additional capacity.
 By early 2010, that project was completed.

 2016-2018 terminal renovations

 The concrete road decking of the departures level roadway was closed and repaired from April to July 2016.
 The Airport won the Governor Cuomo's Upstate Airport Economic and Revitalization Competition (UAERC) in 2016 and received nearly $40 million, for use to adapt and enhance the airport's facilities.
 A $54 million project was subsequently announced to create a high-tech smart facility that best serves the business and economic needs, while reducing barriers for passengers with disabilities, which broke ground in the spring of 2017.
 The UAERC sums were used to pay for a substantial portion of the project, with bonds and airport fees paying for remaining costs.
 By the fall, the total cost had ballooned to $79 million.

-The security checkpoint was enlarged, now including two dedicated TSA pre-check lanes in addition to four general lanes.
+The security checkpoint was enlarged, now including two dedicated TSA PreCheck lanes in addition to four general lanes.
 A consolidated exit passageway, leading from the secure Food Court to non-secure Baggage Claim, eliminated two previous exits at either end of the concourse.
 The Food Court was renovated and revamped with new restaurants and additional seating.
 Bathrooms, interior lighting in addition to accessibility services and way-finding were overhauled throughout the terminal.

 A new cell-phone lot was built with flight-display information and an electric vehicle charging station, and is located off the airport roadway, now before the terminal building instead of after.
 A canopy added over the departures-level roadway reduces winter maintenance costs, and features solar panels, colorful aesthetic lighting, and rainwater storage capabilities.
 The project was completed in October 2018.